-- A "camp basal" setting in addition to temporary basals may be used at camp due to changes in activity level and routines. - Commonly, campers are put on a "camp basal" or reduced temporary basal for the first night of camp as they adjust to the new schedule and excitement of camp. - Be sure to review your child's pump settings when they return home, as some settings may be altered at camp. - The "smart" feature (example: Bolus Wizard) will be used at camp.
+- A "camp basal" setting in addition to temporary basals may be used at camp due to changes in activity level and routines. - Most commonly, campers are put on a "camp basal" or reduced temporary basal for the first 1-2 nights of camp as they adjust to the new schedule and excitement of camp. - Be sure to review your child's pump settings when they return home, as some settings may be altered at camp. - The "smart" feature (example: Bolus Wizard) will be used at camp.
 Please be sure your child's settings and ratios are as up to date as possible prior to attending.

-Medtronic 670G/770G & OmniPod 5 Users ONLY:
+Medtronic 670G/770G/780G & OmniPod 5 Users ONLY: